 Striving for efficiency means lessening duplication yet with choice and flexibility.
 An example is to reduce the Bakerloo line and have its northern terminus at Wembley Park, this instead of removing a once Watford Junction to Euston London Overground for an extended Bakerloo line.
-Rather, the Chord, as a Spoke, via a reopened Primrose Hill and Camden Road, gives more choice and passenger dispersal - and still drops in to London St. Pancras.
-The Bakerloo line extension requires considerable tunnelling (under the A2) but the line should cease at Lewisham.
+Rather, the Spoke, like a Chord, via a reopened Primrose Hill and Camden Road, gives more choice and passenger dispersal - and still drops in to London St. Pancras.
+The Bakerloo line extension east requires considerable tunnelling (under the A2) but the line should cease at Lewisham.
 The Termini line takes as much advantage of existing tube lines as possible to add to the route flexibility of the system.
 New tunnel sections go under parkland.
 Not everything new has to be the massive spend of a new full-size Crossrail.

 Lines are simplified so that the District and Piccadilly lines have no branches and the Metropolitan has fewer branches, the latter aided by part closure and relocation of West Harrow (even if a short hop).
 The Central line loses its Ealing Broadway branch to ease pressure given the part-repetition from the Elizabeth line.
 New line identities include the Dukes line and the Tennis line (both simplifying the District line).
-The Hammersmith and City line is abolished, with the Spiral line and restored Metropolitan line taking over.
+The since 1990 Hammersmith and City line is abolished, with the Spiral line and restored Metropolitan line taking over.

 Tramlink is extended considerably to support the development of London Biggin Hill Airport and add connectivity at the eastern side of London, including a branch up to Hayes with single track and double track.
 One chord has single line and speed restrictions because it finds narrow paths through territory, but the Mill Chord around Mill Hill Broadway is still heavy rail.